 J Coller, Humanities Teacher

-I've been at Westminster Academy for six years, having joined as a Teach First participant in the English Department.
-I had a fantastic mentor, so I always felt well supported and like I was part of a great team in English.
+I've been at Westminster Academy for eight years, having joined as a Teach First participant in the English Department.
+I was surrounded by a team of committed, passionate and experienced teachers, and had two fantastic mentors, so I always felt well supported as a trainee.